Oberyn: You did like boys? Before?

 - Robert Howard's puritanical swashbuckler Solomon Kane expressly stated multiple times that he has neither the time nor the motivation to pursue or desire anything romantically or sexually.
 He needs only his trusty blade and wrongs to right!

 - Enjolras from Les Misérables is specifically stated to have no interest in women, and his mistress is his country.
-The protagonist Jean Valjean also conspicuously has no romantic pairings though he does have some significant interactions with women, most notably Fantine and her daughter Cosette.
+While it's possible he could be a Badass Gay, it's stated after Mabeuf's death that Enjolras had never so much as kissed anyone before, so he's a Celibate Hero regardless of his orientation.
+The protagonist Jean Valjean also conspicuously has no romantic pairings, though he does have some significant interactions with women, most notably Fantine and her daughter Cosette.
 He has no desire to find a partner of his own either as he believes himself thoroughly fulfilled in life so long as his adopted daughter loves him.
 Even in the backstory the family he provided for was that of his sister's and not his own.

 - Mr. Beebe and Cecil Vyse from E.M.
 Forster's "A Room With A View."